-Popular Cabo San Lucas
+Popular Things to Do in Cabo San Lucas

 Cabo San Lucas has loads of party restaurants to choose from, including El Squid Roe (Av.
 Lazaro Cardenas; 624-226-7130; open 11 a.m. to 3 a.m.) and the Giggling Marlin (Calle Mariano Matamoros S/N; 624-143-0606; open 9 a.m. to 1 a.m.), where drinkers are hoisted upside down like a trophy fish so waitresses can pour tequila shots down their throats.
 The most well-known is Cabo Wabo Cantina (Calle Vicente Guerrero S/N; 624-143-1188; open 9 a.m.), which is owned by rocker Sammy Hagar.

 Best for Partiers: Medano Beach, fronting the resort Bahia de Cabo and extending to Villa del Palmar, is a quick water taxi ride from the marina.
-Plenty of activities, including swimming, jet-ski rentals, kayaking, water skiing, banana boating, parasailing and volleyball, are available.
-Not exactly a retreat, this beach is a destination for fun-loving tourists, as well ashawkers of hair braiding, silver jewelry, blankets and more.
+Plenty of activities, including swimming, Jet-Ski rentals, kayaking, water skiing, banana boating, parasailing and volleyball, are available.
+Not exactly a retreat, this beach is a destination for fun-loving tourists, as well as hawkers of hair braiding, silver jewelry, blankets and more.

-Best for Families: The "corridor" between Cabo San Lucas and San Jose del Cabo, which rings the Sea of Cortez, has plenty of calm stretches.
+Best for Families: The "corridor" between Cabo San Lucas and San Jose del Cabo, which rings the Sea of Cortez, has plenty of tranquil stretches.
 The most popular is Chileno Beach, which offers calm waters and snorkeling.
 There are also restrooms and shade palapas available on a first-come, first-served basis (although no restaurants, so bring your own food and drink).
 You can reach it by rental car, cruise ship excursion or from several independent tour operators.
 (If you decide to go by taxi, make sure you have a way to get back.)